linode/docs/docs/websites/nginx/nginx-with-pagespeed-on-ubuntu-14-04.md

 author:
     name: Linode Community
     email: docs@linode.com
-description: 'Nginx with the ngx_pagespeed module installed on Ubuntu 14.04: a Linode how-to guide.'
+description: 'PageSpeed is an open source Google project created to optimize website performance using modules for Apache and nginx.
+PageSpeed is available as .deb or .rpm binaries, or can be compiled from source.
+This guide will walk you through setting up the ngx_pagespeed module for nginx on Ubuntu 14.04.'
-keywords: 'nginx, ngx_pagespeed installation, Ubuntu 14.04, Linode, tutorial'
+keywords: 'nginx,PageSpeed,ngx_pagespeed,pagespeed,ubuntu,Ubuntu 14.04,'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
-published: 'Friday, September 11th, 2015'
+published: 'Tuesday, November 3rd, 2015'
-modified: Friday, September 11th, 2015
+modified: Tuesday, November 3rd, 2015
 modified_by:
     name: Linode
-title: 'Nginx with the ngx_pagespeed module installed on Ubuntu 14.04'
+title: 'Nginx with PageSpeed on Ubuntu 14.04'
 contributor:
     name: Vaibhav Rajput
     link: https://twitter.com/rootaux